 Complementing the rear display is an optical viewfinder.
-This is perhaps the most obvious feature that that distinguishes DSLRs from mirrorless cameras, with many similarly priced mirrorless cameras either relying solely on the rear screen for shooting, while others will feature electronic viewfinders (EVF) with pretty modest resolutions (at this price point).
+This is perhaps the most obvious feature that that distinguishes DSLRs from mirrorless cameras.
+Many similarly-priced mirrorless cameras either rely solely on the rear screen for shooting, while others will feature electronic viewfinders (EVF) with fairly modest resolutions (at this price point).

 Which 18-55mm kit lens should you buy with the D3500?